-Five Town CSD will strive to provide all students developmentally appropriate opportunities for physical activity through physical education classes and extracurricular activities (clubs, intramural and interscholastic athletics).
+Camden Rockport Schools will strive to provide all students developmentally appropriate opportunities for physical activity through physical education classes, recess periods, and extracurricular activities (clubs, intramural and interscholastic athletics).
 School programs are intended to build and maintain physical fitness and to promote healthy lifestyles.
-The school should encourage parents to support their children's participation in physical activities, including available before- and afterschool programs.
+The schools should encourage parents to support their children's participation in physical activities, including available before- and after-school programs.